chrisprinz/epicdatamining/Chris/Notes/Script.md

 # Q & A
-- content based recommendations \rightarrow user profiles
+- content based recommendations $\rightarrow$ user profiles
     - what do the values in a user profile mean intuitively?
         - only gives you information relative to other users, or in relation to items directly
         - can be useful in first step in analysis, e.g. for rating prediction, using the cosine distance